BIO

 In her past collaborative projects, Tia created a performance for one person–her mail carrier, Phil–which unfolded along his mail route with the collaborative participation of 87 residents; she choreographed an entire school–280 students and staff–into a river physically moving through the school campus to pass through all the phases of the water cycle; and she devised participatory performance in which 100 people, most strangers, were guided by text messages directing them through acts of connection with each other and with the satellites orbiting overhead.

-Currently, Tia and her collaborator Amanda Leigh Evans (together known as DeepTime Collective) are developing When The River Becomes a Cloud (2021-present), a collaborative public artwork generated through their long-term Artist-in-Residence at Prescott School (PreK-12).
+Currently, Tia and her collaborator Amanda Leigh Evans-together known as DeepTime Collective- are developing When The River Becomes a Cloud (2021-present), a collaborative public artwork generated through their long-term Artist-in-Residence at Prescott School (PreK-12).
 DeepTime Collective also launched A Day Without a Clock (2023-2024), an immersive art experience and exhibition produced during their one year Artists-in-Residence at the Everson Museum in Syracuse, NY.
+In 2026, they present a solo show, The Shape of Time, during their Artists-in-Residence at King School Museum of Contemporary Art (KSMoCA), as well as the performance and installation of Fifty Clocks Made To Strike Together featured in the 2026 Oregon Contemporary Artists’ Biennial.

 Originally from rural Iowa, Tia is now rooted in Walla Walla, Washington.
-She finds delight in asking questions, entering into her kids’ imaginary worlds, and being with her Loves.
+She finds delight in asking hard questions, getting her hands in the dirt, and entering into her kids’ imaginary worlds.

 View full CV here